-A. Indemnification of Parties.
+- A. Indemnification of Parties.
 To the extent not prohibited by the Charter or applicable law, the Parties hereby agree to indemnify, defend, and hold the other (the "Indemnified Party"), harmless from and against any and all third-party claims, actions, damages, expenses, losses or awards which arise out of (i) the negligence or intentional misconduct of the indemnifying party, (ii) any action taken or not taken by the indemnifying party, or (iii) any noncompliance or breach by the indemnifying party of any of the terms, conditions, warranties, representations, or undertakings contained in or made pursuant to this Agreement.
 As used herein, Indemnified Party shall include the party's trustees, directors, officers, employees, agents, representatives and attorneys.
 The Parties may purchase general liability, property, or other insurance policies.
-Notwithstanding anything in this Agreement to the contrary, the Board shall not be precluded by the terms of this Agreement from asserting or declining to assert a claim of governmental immunity.
+Notwithstanding anything in this Agreement to the contrary, the Board shall not be precluded by the terms of this Agreement from asserting or declining to assert a claim of governmental immunity. - B. Indemnification of Authorizer.
+The parties acknowledge and agree that the Bay Mills Community College Board of Regents, Bay Mills Community College and its respective members, officers, employees, agents or representatives (all collectively referred to as "Bay Mills Community College") are deemed to be third party beneficiaries for purposes of this Agreement.
+As third party beneficiaries, the parties hereby promise to indemnify, defend, and hold harmless Bay Mills Community College against all claims, demands, actions, suits, causes of action, losses, judgments, damages, fines, penalties, forfeitures, or any other liabilities or losses of any kind, including costs, attorney fees, and related expenses, imposed upon or incurred by Bay Mills Community College on account of injury, loss or damage, including, without limitation, claims arising from bodily injury, personal injury, sickness, disease, death, property loss or damage or any other losses of any kind whatsoever and not caused by the sole negligence of Bay Mills Community College, which arise out of or are in any manner connected with Bay Mills Community

-Indemnification of Authorizer.
-The Parties acknowledge and agree that the Authorizer, its Board of Regents and its members, and their respective officers, employees, agents or representatives are deemed to be third party beneficiaries for purposes of this Agreement.
-As third party beneficiaries, the Parties hereby promise to indemnify and hold harmless the Authorizer, its Board of Regents, and its members, and their respective officers, employees, agents or representatives from all claims, demands, or liability, including attorney fees, and related expenses, on account of injury, loss or damage, including, without limitation, claims arising from bodily injury, personal injury, sickness, disease, death, property loss or damage or any other losses of any kind whatsoever and not caused by the sole negligence of the Authorizer, which arise out of or are in any manner connected with the Authorizer's Board of Regents' approval of the Charter Application, the Authorizer's Board of Regents' consideration of or issuance of a Charter, the School Board's or NHA's preparation for and operation of the School, or which are incurred as a result of the reliance by the Authorizer, its Board of Regents, or its members, or their respective officers, employees, agents or representatives upon information supplied by the School Board or NHA, or which arise out of the failure of the School Board or NHA to perform its obligations under the Charter or applicable law.
-The Parties expressly acknowledge and agree that the Authorizer, its Board of Regents, and its members, and their respective officers, employees, agents or representatives or any of them, may commence legal action against either Party to enforce its rights as set forth in this Agreement.
+College Board of Regents' approval of the Academy's application, Bay Mills Community College Board of Regents' consideration of or issuance of a Contract, the Academy Board's or NHA's preparation for and operation of the Academy, or which are incurred as a result of the reliance by Bay Mills Community College upon information supplied by the Academy Board or NHA, or which arise out of the failure of the Academy Board or NHA to perform its obligations under the Contract, the Agreement or Applicable Law, as applicable.
+The parties expressly acknowledge and agree that Bay Mills Community College, Bay Mills Community College Board of Regents and its members, and their respective officers, employees, agents or representatives, or any of them, may commence legal action against either party to enforce its rights as set forth in this Agreement.